 After some time of snorkeling I heard someone shouting for help.
 Eventually I had to drag two customers back to the shore one by one because the current was drifting them out to the open sea and they didn’t know how to swim properly and were getting tired.
 At least everyone gets a life vest.
 The tour guides were hanging by the boat behind a corner so there wasn’t anyone looking after people in case of a situation like this.

-Tour C – snorkeling tour
+El Nido Tour C – snorkeling tour

 Tour C is the best tour for snorkeling out of the 4 tours!
 This tour I took from Hannah’s tour shop and I can highly recommend it.
 The owner of the shop Grace is amazing and the tour was well organized!
-The price of the Tour C is 1400 PHP + 100 PHP for the reef shoes (and +200 PHP if you don’t have the eco-tourism development fee paid earlier).
+The price of Tour C is 1400 PHP + 100 PHP for the reef shoes (and +200 PHP if you don’t have the eco-tourism development fee paid earlier).

 If you don’t have your own reef shoes you definitely need to rent them for this tour!
-On tour C you will go to Secret Beach, Matinloc Shrine, Hidden Beach, Star Beach and Helicopter island.
+On tour C you will go to Secret Beach, Matinloc Shrine, Hidden Beach, Star Beach, and Helicopter Island.
 If your tour decides to go to Matinloc Shrine instead of snorkeling, you may need to pay a small entrance fee of 100 PHP.

-I think the highlights of this trip was the Hidden Beach and the Secret beach!
+I think the highlights of this trip were the Hidden Beach and the Secret beach!
 The Secret beach was a bit too crowded though.
 My group didn’t go to the Matinloc Shrine but we chose snorkeling which was an amazing experience!
 I saw for example a school of cuttlefish!

 Shortly put: when buying a tour make sure you get to know the price with everything included beforehand, ask what time the tour starts and what size of a boat you’re going to have.

-In conclusion I want to say that do the tours in El Nido!
-You can decide whether you take a regular island tour, scuba diving tour or a private tour.
+In conclusion, I want to say that do the tours in El Nido!
+You can decide whether you take a regular island tour, scuba diving tour, or a private tour.
 El Nido is all about the islands and amazing marine life and you’ll see the best of it on tours.
 I think El Nido is one of the most stunning places I’ve ever seen!